 Dihydrocoumarins, one of the coumarin derivatives, have been reported to influence antioxidant and anti-inflammatory properties.
-Additionally, they function as an HDAC inhibitor and increase DNA damage sensitivity by inhibiting Rad52(Chen CC,2017).
+Additionally, they function as an HDAC inhibitor and increase DNA damage sensitivity by inhibiting Rad52(18).
 Neophytadiene is a diterpene; 7,11,15-trimethyl-3methylidenehexadec-1-ene.
-Its role of antimicrobial agent, and anti-inflammatory agent (Rzhepakovsky,et al,2022).
-Alphatocopherol also Enhances the immune system and prevents the formation of blood clots, it aids in the prevention of cellular damage caused by free radicals (antioxidant effect).
-Vitamin E is currently under investigation in protecting and preventing cancer (Rizvi S, et al,2014).
-Silicic acid (H4SiO4), an accessible silicon for humans and animals hasbeen disregarded thus far.
-Moreover, Silicon affects; bone mineralization, collagen synthesis, skin, and hair health, atherosclerosis, Alzheimer's disease, and immune system enhancement (Jurkić LM, 2013).
+Its role an antimicrobial agent, and anti-inflammatory agent (19).
+Alpha-tocopherol also Enhances the immune system and prevents the formation of blood clots, it aids in the prevention of cellular damage caused by free radicals (antioxidant effect).
+Vitamin E is currently under investigation in protecting and preventing cancer(20).
+Silicic acid (H4SiO4), an accessible silicon for humans and animals has been disregarded thus far.
+Silicon is associated with effects such as bone mineralization, collagen synthesis, skin, hair, and nail health, atherosclerosis, Alzheimer's disease, immune system enhancement, and certain other disorders or pharmacological effects have all been linked to silicon(21).